The Arts Centre Mākete art, craft and vintage vendor application

 SET UP & PACK DOWN TIMES & VEHICLE ACCESS

-- Access times will be emailed out with the set-up information about a week before the mākete.
+- Access times will be emailed out with the set-up information about 2 days before the mākete.

 - Stallholders must unload their vehicles and remove their vehicles as soon as practical and before they begin setting up their stall.
 After unloading please park vehicles away from car parks directly around the market so as to keep these free for market shoppers.

-- Vehicle speeds shall remain under 5 kilometres an hour at all times when in the grounds of the Arts Centre.
+- Vehicle speeds shall remain under 5 kilometres an hour at all times when in Market Square at The Arts Centre.

 - The mākete operates in varying weather conditions.